ACT therapy, life transitions, stress, anxiety, choice point

 Better to wait.

-When we’re hooked, these thoughts don’t feel like thoughts — they feel like facts.
-Acting on them often brings short-term relief.
-The discomfort eases.
-The risk disappears.
-And in that moment, the away move feels like the obvious choice.
+When we're hooked, these thoughts don't feel like thoughts at all.
+They feel like facts about the world, about ourselves, about what's possible.
+Acting on them often brings short-term relief, and in that moment the away move feels like the obvious choice: the discomfort eases, the risk disappears, and everything feels a little more manageable.

 Why Away Moves Are So Easy